Lyrete/wsd-project/readme.md

 Instructions on how to run a demo on your own computer are lower in the README.

+The code is also available on my public [github](https://github.com/Lyrete/wsd-project)

 ## Dependencies

 There is one short third-party snippet of code to get the week number from a js date.
 I could've made it myself but it seemed a bit counterproductive.
-It is labeled pretty clearly and commented.
+It is commented pretty clearly and credited.

 The page is styled mostly using [Darkly](https://bootswatch.com/darkly/) that is just a darker theme of [Bootstrap](https://getbootstrap.com/).
 Bootstrap is also used for some navigation functionality.

 To enable said navigation there is a tiny bit of jQuery in one file as this was what I was most familiar with but it is solely to enable the navigation tabs.

+Other elements should be content that is fairly well touched upon during the course.

 ### Demoing on your own build